Enhancements in OS X El Capitan

 Rename from context menu You can now rename a file from the context menu in the Finder.

 Auto-hide menu bar If you want a little more room on your display, you can choose to automatically hide the menu bar.
 Just move your cursor to the top of the screen whenever you need the menu bar.

 Copy file path in Finder You now have the option to copy the path to a file without copying the file itself, perfect for working with files stored on a server.
 To copy the file path, right-click the file in the Finder, and then hold the Option key down and choose Copy as Pathname.

 Redesigned Disk Utility Disk Utility has been streamlined and simplified, making it easier to partition your drive or manage multiple hard drives.

-Colour picker The colour picker available in many OS X apps now includes commonly used colours at the top.
+Color picker The color picker available in many OS X apps now includes commonly used colors at the top.

 Rotate annotations Rotate annotations in Markup and Preview with a simple two-finger Multi-Touch gesture.

 Find My Friends widget The new Find My Friends widget lets you quickly and easily see people who are sharing their locations with you in Notification Center.